dinesh99639/courseplan/README.md

 * From this page, you can view the status of the review of your course file.
 * You can change your password from this page.
+* You can select the required page from the left side menu.
+* you can expand and collapse this sidebar.

 ### Upload Page
 ![Upload](README/images/faculty/upload.png)